monero-project/monero-site/knowledge-base/user-guides/securely_purchase.md

 #### Step 1: Buy Bitcoin

 There are many ways to buy Bitcoin.
 Two semi-reliable companies at this time are Xapo <http://www.xapo.com/> and Coinbase <http://www.coinbase.com/>.
 The process will involve uploading your personal identification (State ID, Passport, etc.) and will take anywhere from 2 to 10 days (or longer).
 Verify their reputation on Reddit before making a large purchase.
 Xapo uses Wire Transfer and Coinbase uses Bank Transfer (ACH in the USA).
 Xapo should be faster than Coinbase.
-Coinbase also small instant buys via a debit card but adds a large fee for this option.
+Coinbase also allows small "instant" buys via a debit card but adds a large fee for this option.
 Once you have purchased Bitcoin, you are ready to convert it to Monero!

 #### Step 2: Download and create a Paper Wallet on a secure and air-gapped computer.